Sydney-Informatics-Hub/RNASeq-DE/README.md

 #### Preparing your reference for STAR

-Each reference under the "REFERENCE" column in your `<cohort>.config` file needs to be prepared with STAR before mapping.
+Each reference under the "REFERENCE" column in `cohort.config` needs to be prepared with STAR before mapping.
 For most, this will only be one reference genome, prepared once per project.

 * Required inputs: reference genome in FASTA format (e.g. in `./Reference/GRCh38/Homo_sapiens.GRCh38.dna.primary_assembly.fa`) and annotation file in GTF format (e.g. `./Reference/GRCh38/Homo_sapiens.GRCh38.103.gtf`).
 The "REFERENCE" column in your cohort.config file is used to locate the subdirectory (GRCh38 in this example), so make sure they match!
 * Required parameters: overhang (read length - 1).
 The default is 149 for 150 base pair reads.